 On the other hand, the average lifespan of a dental bridge, is roughly 10 years and then the entire bridge structure, including crowns will need to be replaced.
 Also, because a portion of your natural tooth still lives beneath it, these remaining tooth structures continue to be vulnerable to decay and gum disease.

 The cost of the dental bridge is less initially, but it will need to be replaced every 10-15 years.
 Implants – from preparation to final placement – may seem more expensive, but can actually save you money over time.
 Fortunately, many dental insurance coverages now pay for a portion of or all of the steps involved in the implant process.

 Implant treatment is also generally more flexible, allowing patients to save the cost of the procedure in increments.
 For example, a bone graft may be necessary to reinforce the jawbone to support an implant.
 This graft typically has to heal for several months before an implant can be placed.
 This wait inadvertently allows the patient more time to save money for the next phase of the process.

 Dental Implants in Kingsland, GA

-No matter which option you choose, both are better than being afraid to smile because you’re self-conscious or having difficulty chewing due to missing teeth.
-Although bridges are an older procedure, dental implants have become more popular over the years, and for most patients are the preferred method of replacing missing teeth due to their longevity and ease of care.
+No matter which option you choose, both are better than being afraid to smile because you are self-conscious or having difficulty chewing due to missing teeth.
+Although bridges are an older procedure, dental implants have become more popular over the years, and for most patients are the preferred method of replacing missing teeth due to their longevity, and ease-of-care.